-- 40. Subject to the conditions detailed below, National Grid will take ownership of fit for purpose connection apparatus that is connected to the NTS and that is not intended to be operated by another system operator (e.g. a Connected System Operator that has received a Gas Act derogation). - 41.
-Conditions relating to taking ownership: - a) National Grid and the customer must have entered into a Taking Ownership Agreement before any works are undertaken in respect of the design or construction of any apparatus that the customer wishes National Grid to take into ownership.
-The Taking Ownership Agreement will allow National Grid to carry out audit work at all stages of the project from design through to construction and commissioning in order to determine whether the apparatus to be installed by the customer and adopted by National Grid is fit for purpose. - b) The apparatus shall NOT: - i. be designed to operate at pressures below those normally found in the NTS at the connection point; - ii. form part of a system of pipes that includes any apparatus that will become a connected system that will not also be owned by National Grid; - iii. include gas flow, energy measurement and associated equipment; and - iv. include apparatus that is not fit for purpose. - 42.
-National Grid will charge for audit work carried out under a Taking Ownership Agreement.
+- 40. Subject to the conditions detailed below, National Grid will take ownership of fit for purpose connection apparatus that is connected to the NTS and that is not intended to be operated by another system operator (e.g. a Connected System Operator that has received -a Gas Act derogation). - 41.
+Conditions relating to taking ownership: - (A)a) National Grid and the customer must have entered into a Taking Ownership

+Agreement before any works are undertaken in respect of the design or construction of any apparatus that the customer wishes National Grid to take into ownership.
+The Taking Ownership Agreement will allow National Grid to carry out audit work at all stages of the project from design through to construction and commissioning in order to determine whether the apparatus to be installed by the customer and adopted by National Grid is fit for purpose.

+42. National Grid will charge for audit work carried out under a Taking Ownership Agreement.
 Charges will be based upon the cost of employing National Grid staff together with any costs incurred by service providers employed by National Grid and will include an appropriate level of overhead charges.